lengfeld/blockdiff/README.md

     $ make install

-To install the programm and the manpage system-wide in `/usr` execute:
+To install the program and the manpage system-wide in `/usr` execute:

     $ make prefix=/usr install install-doc

 For an overview of all Makefile targets execute

     $ make help
+    all             Generate documentation
+    tests           Runs the python unit tests
+    check           Runs the pep8 source code checker install         Installs program to $(prefix)/
+    help            Show the help prompt

 Usage Example